 So knowing now all this, I decided to involve people from other teams in SDL and start forming partnerships to collaborate on the best way to address the questions about what should the new Trados GroupShare be like.
-We visited some translation offices and went to some industry events and meet-ups, even scheduled some remote calls, all this just to talk to the people that were using GroupShare or that has decided for competing solutions instead.
+We visited some translation offices and went to some industry events and meet-ups, even scheduled some remote calls: all this just to talk to the people that were using GroupShare or that had decided for competing solutions instead.

-It is such a great privilege to have a customer talk about their real-world needs because it isn’t just for the justification of some design, but it’s a huge opportunity to understand the importance of getting it right.
-I ran some remote and in-person user research and I watched how people were interacting with GroupShare.
+It is such a great privilege to have a customer talk about their real-world needs because it isn’t just for the justification of some design.
+It’s a huge opportunity to understand the importance of getting it right.
+I ran some remote and in-person user research studies and I watched how people were interacting with GroupShare.
 I paid attention to what were the critical things that needed to be controlled by them versus the computer.
 It took weeks, but at the end we had this great pool of insights that we had managed to collect and that became the foundation of the change in the product.

 Wireframes & Prototyping

-When I then started working on the prototypes for the new system, I kept in mind some key intricacies of the translation industry: while in smaller agencies users may choose completely voluntary whether or not they purchase your product, in bigger enterprises there is another purchase decision-maker that says “this is the tool that we will use”.
+When I then started working on the prototypes for the new product, I kept in mind some key intricacies of the translation industry: while users in smaller agencies may choose completely voluntarly whether or not they purchase your product, in bigger enterprises there is another purchase decision-maker that says “this is the tool that we will use”.
 So when you move functionality around the UI in the consumer world, users get annoyed, but if you do that in an enterprise environment this can have serious impact on the user’s performance and possibly even their compensation, so you have to be very careful and the stakes are really high.

 Final User Experience

-If you’re wondering how the user experience of translation project management works now in Trados GroupShare, here’s a little story board:
+If you’re wondering how the user experience of translation project management works now in Trados GroupShare, here’s a little storyboard: